shirewoman2/Consultancy/README.md

 ## Interact with the Simulator or with workspaces

-#### Read or change workspaces - Most functions that actually change workspaces are only available in the beta version of the package.
+#### Read or change workspaces

-- change_wksz_interactions() - Change interaction parameters in Simcyp
-  Simulator workspace files
-- change_wksz_trial_design() - Change a limited set of trial-design
-  parameters in Simcyp Simulator workspace files.
-UNDER CONSTRUCTION.
-- change_xml_path() - Set the user name in the path of observed data overlay XML files and fixed trial design XML files
-- detect_file_timestamp() - Figure out what date/time stamps on Excel
-  results files would be removed by the function remove_file_timestamp
-- remove_file_timestamp() - Remove date/time stamps from Excel results
-  files created by the Autorunner
-- make_xml_path_mine() - Make the user name in the path of observed data overlay XML files and fixed trial design XML files match that of the current user \#### Helper functions that call on the Simcyp package
+*NB: Most functions that actually change workspaces are only available in the beta version of the package.* - change_wksz_interactions() - Change interaction parameters in Simcyp Simulator workspace files - change_wksz_trial_design() - Change a limited set of trial-design parameters in Simcyp Simulator workspace files.
+UNDER CONSTRUCTION. - change_xml_path() - Set the user name in the path of observed data overlay XML files and fixed trial design XML files - detect_file_timestamp() - Figure out what date/time stamps on Excel results files would be removed by the function remove_file_timestamp - remove_file_timestamp() - Remove date/time stamps from Excel results files created by the Autorunner - make_xml_path_mine() - Make the user name in the path of observed data overlay XML files and fixed trial design XML files match that of the current user

+#### Helper functions that call on the Simcyp package

 - check_simulator_initialized() - check whether the Simcyp Simulator has
   been initialized